 Demanding a lot from himself, he managed to infect his colleagues and successors with his uncompromising attitude towards tasks to be completed.
 His persistence and consistency brought measurable effects: only after a bit more than a decade the Silesian Philharmonic had a symphonic orchestra with one hundred musicians, a choir with sixty singers, and since 1981 a chamber music orchestra.
 He conscientiously implemented his vision of establishing a comprehensive institution, successfully playing great symphonic oeuvres, as well as chamber, choral and opera music.

 The Silesian Philharmonic has invited numerous distinguished Polish and foreign artists and ensembles.
 The presentation of winners of consecutive competitions: the F. Chopin Piano Competition and the H. Wieniawski Violin Competition, has become a tradition.
 The Philharmonic have participated and still regularly participates in various festivals in Poland and abroad, it has their tours in cities of Poland, Europe and the whole world.

 The Silesian Philharmonic organises its own festivals and competitions, with the most prestigious and appreciated in the world the Grzegorz Fitelberg International Competition for Conductors.
-Its next – already tenth – edition to be held in 2017 will be its jubilee edition.
+Its tenth edition was held in 2017.

 Each artistic season comprises nearly 200 concerts with the participation of our ensembles in Poland and abroad and nearly 1000 musical programmes for pre-school and school children.
 The comprehensive repertoire played by the three ensembles of the Silesian Philharmonic, comprising the music of nearly all epochs, will satisfy each music lover.